 The following is the wave period formula:

-The wave period can also be calculated using the wavelength and velocity using the formula:
+The wave period can also be calculated using the wavelength and wave speed using the formula:

 Wave Period Definition

-A wave period is defined as the total time it takes for a wave to propagate one cycle or one wavelength.
-A wave period should not be confused with a wavelength or a frequency.
-A wavelength is the distance of one propagation and a frequency is the inverse of the period.
+A wave period is defined as the time it takes for one full cycle of a wave to pass a fixed point (equivalently, the time for the wave to travel one wavelength).
+A wave period should not be confused with wavelength or frequency.
+Wavelength is the distance of one cycle along the direction of propagation, and frequency is the inverse (reciprocal) of the period.

 How to calculate a wave period?

-2. Next, determine the formula you should use.
-For this example, we will say that frequency was provided and it is equal to 50hz.
+- Next, determine the formula you should use.
+For this example, we will say that frequency was provided and it is equal to 50 Hz.

-3. Finally, calculate the wave period using the formula above.
-Using the formula we find the wave period to be 1/50z = .020 seconds.
+- Finally, calculate the wave period using the formula above.
+Using the formula we find the wave period to be 1/(50 Hz) = 0.020 seconds.

 FAQ

 Wave period and wavelength are related, but not the same.
-The wave period can be calculated using the wavelength and the wave speed.
+The wave period can be calculated using the wavelength and the wave speed (T = λ/v).